kulmajaba/gohugo-theme-photomasonry/README.md

 - Responsive
 - Dark and light theme support (based on the device preference)
 - Accessible
-- 95% pure HTML/CSS, no unnecessary JS tricks
+- Mostly pure HTML/CSS, JavaScript is only used where needed to improve UX
 - Automatic image processing for galleries with resizing and watermarking

 ## Installation